shimaore/tough-rate/router.coffee.md

       _route_remote: (source,destination) ->

-Toute based on the route selected by the source, or using a default route.
+Route based on the route selected by the source, or using a default route.

         ruleset = null
         rule = null